olus2000/BFC/README.rst

 stored on the stack, the data pointer stored in cell 0 of memory and the brainfuck tape stored in the leftover memory after loading the program.

-Command handlers will expect the instruction pointer on the stack, and only activate when the command is correct. ::
+Command handlers will expect the instruction pointer on the stack and only activate when the command is correct. ::

   : +? dup @ 43 = ?ret 0 @ @ 1 + 0 @ ! ;